Census Dots

 Multiracial

-Of the 100 places in New Hampshire, Wilton is the 56th most populous.
+Wilton is ranked the 65th most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Wilton was ranked the 56th most populous place in the 2020 Census.

 Wilton's White Population